Phone Number(▒▒▒) ▒▒▒- ▒▒ 09

 Now our children are grown, and my husband and I are renting out our garage apartment and a new apartment, remodeled from our grown children's former bedrooms, in order to avoid downsizing so we can remain in the house and neighborhood we love.

 I'm a middle school librarian, former high school English teacher, and Austin ISD's first Librarian of the Year.
-My husband is a soon-to-be retired Latin teacher and contractor.
+My husband taught Latin in high school and middle school and recently retired from teaching.
+He now runs our rentals, does carpentry and maintains our large yard, and a variety of other things.

 We are also book people!
 I'm a regular contributor to the Austin American-Statesman.
 My essays have also appeared in the Texas Tribune, The Houston Chronicle, The Houston Post, The Texas Observer, and School Library Journal.
 We both write fiction on the side, and I've participated in writing workshops in Spoleto, Italy and also with Sandra Cisneros back in the late 80s.

 Our house is within a short walk to Book People, an acclaimed, three-story, independent book store.
 We are also lap swimmers and are about a mile from the most beautiful, large municipal pool filled with fresh spring water, no chlorine: Deep Eddy Pool.